harrisonlab/fusarium/downloaded_genomes.md

 done
 ```

-These clusters represenyed the following genes.
+These clusters represented the following genes.
 Note that these numbers just
 show the number of intersected genes with gff clusters and are not confirmed by
 function